philcz16/student_result/README.md

 # student_result
-This is an online student result processing system, it takes in the scores of the students and automaticallly computes the scores of each students
+This is an online student result processing system, it takes in the scores of the students and automaticallly computes the result of each students